swirlai/swirl-search/README.md

 </div>

-Swirl is open-source software that simultaneously searches multiple content sources and returns AI ranked results.
+Swirl is Open-Source  software that simultaneously searches multiple content sources and returns AI ranked results.
 Prompt your choice of Generative AI using the top N results to get answers incorporating your own data.

 Swirl can connect to:-